-MP Sir Cornellius O’Brien built this tower in 1835 as an observation point for tourists.
-It sits near the highest end of the cliffs, reaching over 700 feet (215 m).
-On a clear day, you can see the Aran Islands, the Twelve Bens of Connemara, and Galway Bay from the top of the tower.
-Rather conveniently for visitors, this vantage point is a short 10-minute walk from the visitor center.
+MP Sir Cornellius O’Brien built this tower in 1835 as a tourist observation point near the cliffs’ highest end, reaching 700 feet (215 m) tall.
+Offering views of the Aran Islands, the Twelve Bens of Connemara, and Galway Bay on a clear day, the tower is a short 10-minute walk from the visitor center.

-Walk to Hag’s Head and Moher Tower along the Cliffs of Moher Coastal Walk.
+Walk to Hag’s Head along the Cliffs of Moher Coastal Walk.

-However, you’ll be rewarded with incredible views of the Cliffs of Moher and the Atlantic Ocean along the way.
-So, we consider it worth the trade-off!
-Plus, the further away you walk from the visitor center, the fewer crowds you’ll encounter.
+The roundtrip to Hag’s Head and Moher Tower takes about 1.5 to 2 hours but offers rewarding views of the Cliffs of Moher and the Atlantic Ocean.
+Plus, the further away you walk from the visitor center, the fewer crowds you’ll encounter!

 Find the filming locations at the cliffs.